maateoe/password-hacking-lab/README.md

 <h2>Description</h2>
 This project documents the utilization of John the Ripper, a password-cracking tool, to decrypt a SHA-1 hashed password list.
 Through structured application of diverse word lists and rule sets, including masks tailored to common password patterns.
-This project is supposed to simulate brute-force and dictionary attacks techniques that are used in simple penetration tesing.
+This project is supposed to simulate brute-force and dictionary attacks techniques that are used for simple password attacks.
 <br />

 <h2>Utilities Used</h2>